 Okay, enough rambling.
 Here are some stills from the film, 100% rendered with Hyperion, of course.
-Go see the film on March 4th; these images only scratch the surface in conveying how gorgeous the film is.
+Go see the film; these images only scratch the surface in conveying how gorgeous the film is.

 All images in this post are courtesy of and the property of Walt Disney Animation Studios.